 I wanted to see a real Dutch neighborhood untouched by visitors.
 My niece suggested nearby charming town of Loenen aan de Vecht, a short drive from her house in Hilversum.
 What a great choice it was!

 When I think about Loenen aan de Vecht, I can still remember how it made me feel.
 No noise, no rush, just an incredible calmness.
-I remember walking along the canal, views of the gardens, smell of bushes and flowers, and friendly dogs just looking at me and wagging their tales.
+I remember walking along the canal, views of the gardens, smell of bushes and flowers, and friendly dogs just looking at me and wagging their tails.
 It all feels like a slow-motion movie now, almost unreal, strikingly beautiful scenery and nothing but peace.

 This residential area has a few places to eat, with good food and famous Dutch beer, a drawbridge, and its own historic mill.
 This is a place where you find the locals going about their business, with no tourist in sight.
 Some may say, there is nothing there to see or do.
 I say it is quintessential serene Holland, charming and irresistible.
 Just another page from a Dutch fairytale book.